amirkiaml/amirkiaml/README.md

 - **Big Data:** Hadoop, Spark

 ## 🎓 Educational Background
 I did my undergraduate degree in Mathematics and Applications, MA and PhD in Philosophy.
-If you'd like to learn in more detail about my background education and the wide range of soft and hard industry-valued skills that I have acquired throughout the years, check out [this page](https://github.com/amirkiaml/Educational-Background).
+If you'd like to learn in more detail about my background education and the wide range of soft and hard industry-valued skills that I have acquired throughout the years, check out [here](https://github.com/amirkiaml/Educational-Background).

 ## 📚 Books